villeava/IoTTicket-PythonLibrary/README.md

-# IoT-Ticket Linux C++ client
+# IoT-Ticket Python client

-IoT-Ticket C++ client provides an easy-to-use library and examples so that Your application can take advantage of the versatile IoT-Ticket cloud tools.
+IoT-Ticket Python client provides an easy-to-use library and examples so that Your application can take advantage of the versatile IoT-Ticket cloud tools.

 ## System requirements